Fire and rescue services

 If there's evidence that you've travelled to Israel, or intend to, you will be refused entry to Lebanon or will be deported.
 Evidence includes:

-Lebanese Border Control checks all traveller names on arrival and departure against a database of border alerts (stop orders).
+Lebanese General Security (border control) checks all traveller names on arrival and departure against a database of border alerts ('stop orders').

 Border alerts are raised if there are pending court cases or warrants for people: